PSA KS-47 Review: Hands On Testing!

 PSA KS-47 Background

-It sounds like a weird mash-up of parts, but the results are pretty awesome.
-AK magazines feed 7.62 x 39 better than AR magazines, period.
-But the ergonomics of the AR-15 are much better.
-Making a great AR trigger group is also much easier than making a great AK trigger group.
-Normal AR stocks bring you a huge aftermarket of wonderful options that beat the crap out of AK stocks.
+It sounds like a Frankenstein’s monster of a rifle, but the results are pretty awesome.
+AK magazines just feed 7.62x39mm better than AR magazines, no question.
+Plus, you get the superior ergonomics of the AR-15.
+It’s also way easier to find a great AR trigger group than a great AK trigger group, and the AR’s huge aftermarket of stocks beats what you can get for an AK every day of the week.

 PSA KS-47 Features